FREQUENTLY ASKED QUESTIONS

 All medications are kept under lock by the health care manager.
 Prescription medications are disbursed to campers by the health care manager and recorded.
 Over-the-counter medications are distributed to campers as needed and diagnosed by the health care manager.

 You must turn in all medications for your child at Check-In.
 These will be recorded along with specific dosing instructions, and stored under lock for the duration of your child’s stay with us.
 Medications must be kept in their pharmacy bottles with your camper’s name and instructions for administration.
 Cedarkirk has a health care center stocked with many over-the-counter medicines: you do not need to bring your own.

 We generally do not allow visits to camp by parents and friends.
 Your child is at camp for only a short time and most visits tend to disrupt the dynamics of your child’s group and bring on feelings of homesickness.
 For the security of all campers, we do not allow anyone on site who has not been background checked or approved and directly supervised by a director.
 If you would like a tour of our site, please contact our office and we will be happy to arrange one prior to the start of summer camp.

 The deposit for summer camp is due at the time the application is submitted.
-If you register online, a $75 non-refundable deposit is due at the time you register – either by credit or debit card.
-If you submit a paper application, a $75 non-refundable check (or cash) must accompany the application in order for it to be processed.
+When you register online, a $75 non-refundable deposit is due at that time – either by credit or debit card.
 The deposit will guarantee your child’s place in a registered camp.
-The remainder of your balance is due at least 14 days prior to the start of your child’s program.
-(Failure to pay the balance two weeks before your child’s program may result in their removal from the program to make room for campers on the waitlist.)
+The remainder of your balance is due by May 29th, 2019.
+(Failure to pay the balance by the due date may result in the camper’s removal from their program to make room for campers on the waitlist.)